 The upgrade to Windows 10 brought with it a big change to a seemingly small and basic app.
 The Windows Photo Viewer was switched out in favor of the Photos app.
 Actually the Photos app was introduced with Windows 8 and fit right in with its heavy emphasis on touch-friendly interface.
-People have used these photo viewers to open up their photos (or any other images) with a simple double-click.
+Like the older Photo Viewer, people have used these photo viewers to open up their photos (or any other images) with a simple double-click.
 The image displayed fit to the window for best viewing.
 Basic functions allowed you to page forward and back through all the photos in a folder, start a slideshow, zoom in and out, and rotate.
 It’s really a great way to look at your pictures and you don’t have to bother with any photo management software.
 In my experience, it beats the way things work on Mac as well.

 The “Blurry Problem”